How Itron Optimized Its Data-Gathering Processes and Developed More Effective Part Risk Management

 Finally, Thalman learned that Itron was not able to access product compliance information for its customers with the level of responsiveness that the company believed was crucial to meeting its high standards.
 Whenever a customer asked whether a specific product was RoHS or REACH [AM1] compliant—to name just two key environmental regulations—the team “would have to do a manual survey every single time,” she said.
 “It was very time intensive.”

-What was clear was that the needs of the procurement team, and Itron more generally, all but demanded a tool capable of meeting an extensive, multifaceted set of data requirements.
-The question that remained unanswered, however, was whether Thalman and her colleagues would be able to identify a substitute detailed and comprehensive enough to meet those lofty requirements.
+What was clear was that the procurement team—and Itron more generally—needed a tool capable of meeting an extensive, multifaceted set of data requirements.

 Solution

-By the summer of 2022, Itron’s contract with its parts management vendor was nearing its expiration date.
+By the summer of 2022, Itron’s contract with its parts management vendor was nearing its end.
 Rather than renewing the deal, the company opted to explore other possibilities.

-Around that time, one of Thalman’s colleagues on the Itron procurement team, Ginger Ellis, had held a few conversations with another Itron employee about a different platform, one that appeared to hold promise as an effective alternative: Z2Data.
+Around that time, one of Thalman’s colleagues on the Itron procurement team, Ginger Ellis, suggested a new potential solution: Z2Data.
 “The timing was good; we were coming up on renewal,” Ellis said.
 They decided to move forward with a demo.
 “Let’s do an RFQ and some more discovery of Z2Data,” she recalled thinking at the time.

 In addition to recognizing the depth and expansiveness of Z2Data’s database, Thalman also saw just how quickly her colleagues were taking to the platform’s intuitive interface.
 “I think everybody who served as the trial users for Z2Data noted how much easier and more user-friendly Z2Data was to manage,” she said.
-“It was organized in such a way that it was very easy for people to learn it if they just spent a little bit of time working in it.”
+“It’s organized in such a way that it’s very easy for people to learn it if they just spend a little bit of time working in it.”

-Although Ellis was not as involved in the trial process as Thalman, she had her own distinctive reasons for growing into an advocate of Z2Data.
+Although Ellis was not as involved in the trial process as Thalman, she had her own distinctive reasons for advocating for Z2Data.
 Whenever she would get on a call with the platform’s customer success team to discuss her experience with the tool and its functionalities, she found the experience “extremely engaging,” she recalled.
 “From a relationship standpoint, or a service standpoint, they just sort of blew me away.”

 By the time Itron’s contract with its previous parts management system was up, the final decision was not a difficult one to make.
 During the third quarter of 2022, Thalman and her colleagues officially made the transition to Z2Data.